Course Code: pmf

 As a project manager, you need to practice a high level of business ethics and also be aware of organizational politics.
 Also, you must be aware of conflict situations and act to manage conflict at the right time and in the right way.
 This lesson provides an overview of ethics, describe how ethics can be practically applied, and specify how to establish an ethical tone in your organization.
 You will learn the nature of organizational politics, understand the nature of conflict, and find out why some project teams experience more conflict than others.

-This lesson expand upon the fundamental elements discusses earlier.
-First, you will learn areas that can jumpstart your project into action, including key factors for a successful project like using a pilot and holding a project kickoff meeting.
-You will also learn about interpersonal aspects of project execution like creating team rules, using effective communication, and solving problems.
+This lesson will expand upon the fundamental elements discussed earlier.
+First, you will learn about some areas that can jumpstart your project into action, including key factors for a successful project like using a pilot and holding a project kickoff meeting.
+You will also learn about the interpersonal aspects of project execution, like creating team rules, using effective communication, and solving problems.

 Project control is the most important activity for your project.
 In this lesson, you will learn the importance of project control, project performance measurements, and project reporting.
 You will discover why Earned Value is an outstanding method to control project cost and performance.
 You will also find out how a periodic project audit can keep your project on track.

-Your final lesson focuses on what happens at the end of a project.
+The final lesson focuses on what happens at the end of a project.
 To increase your understanding about this topic, you will review and apply all the necessary activities that you must follow to effectively close your project.
-You will work through the steps of project closure and also identify reasons why your project may not be successful.
+You will work through the steps of project closure and then identify potential reasons why your project may not be successful.

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.